-It is the Council's policy to proactively identify and manage significant risks which may prevent delivery of business objectives.

-It is not possible to eliminate or manage all risks all of the time and risks will remain which have not been identified.
-However, it is the officer's opinion based on the information available, that the significant risks associated with this decision / project have been identified, assessed and that controls are in place to manage them effectively.

-The following significant risks associated with this report / decisions were identified from this assessment:
+- 8.1 It is the Council's policy to proactively identify and manage significant risks which may prevent delivery of business objectives. - 8.2 It is not possible to eliminate or manage all risks all of the time and risks will remain which have not been identified.
+However, it is the officer's opinion based on the information available, that the significant risks associated with this decision / project have been identified, assessed and that controls are in place to manage them effectively. - 8.3 The following significant risks associated with this report / decisions were identified from this assessment:

-Management of significant Risks
+Management of significant (Net Red) Risks

 Risk Description Mitigating actions Owner

 Reputation, Legal, Procedures have been put in place to Mark

-Regulatory ensure that the Statement of Licensing Brymer
+Regulatory ensure that the Statement of Brymer

-Policy is reviewed and subsequently
+Licensing Policy is reviewed and -

-published.
+subsequently published.

-- 9. KNOWING YOUR COMMUNITY EQUALITY AND RURAL IMPLICATIONS [RP] - 9.1 The Licensing Act 2003 will have equal impact on all areas of the Borough.
+9. KNOWING YOUR COMMUNITY - EQUALITY AND RURAL IMPLICATIONS [RP]

+- 9.1 The Licensing Act 2003 will have equal impact on all areas of the Borough. - 9.2 An Equality Impact Assessment has been undertaken and can be viewed on the Councils website.